-Reason is the human ability to use axiomatic knowledge, in order to acquire inferential knowledge.
+Reason is the human ability to use non-inferential knowledge, in order to acquire inferential knowledge.

-For example: once the meanings of “body”, “rest”, and “motion”, are established axiomatic knowledge, one comes to know that “a body cannot remain in a state of being neither at rest nor moving”.
+For example: once the meanings of “body”, “rest”, and “motion”, are established non-inferentially for the think, he can come to know that “a body cannot exist in a state of being neither at rest nor moving”.

 “Nomically Impossible” meaning: a proposition whose truth violates normalcy.